mako314/EquipMe/client/FutureWork.md

 Still need a possible location to have the search be sent to, so a search result page is in order.

 3. Navbar is looking nice, still on the fence for a result page, will shelf it for now

+4. Maybe I make the footer a little smaller?

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------Rental Agreements ITSELF------------------------------------------------------------------------------------------